algolia/discourse-webhook-collector/README.md

 ## Connecting Discourse

-Now you're ready to add webhooks to your Discourse instance from the admin console.
-In your admin console, navigate to API, then webhooks, then click the button for "New webhook".
+Now you're ready to add webhooks to your Discourse instance.
+In your Discourse admin UI, navigate to API, then webhooks, then click the button for "New webhook".

-Let's create a webhook for our `SendToConsoleDev` webtask.
-The Payload URL is the key field to populate, as follows:
+Let's create a webhook that points to our `SendToConsoleDev` webtask.
+The Payload URL is the key field to populate, substituting the right values for your webtask domain:

 ![Discourse create webhook UI](https://cl.ly/1b3h371R2k06/Screenshot%202017-06-11%2012.27.57.png)

-Make sure to substitute the right values for your webtask domain.
-Choose "Send me everything" from the event types section, or select just the events that you'd like to test with.
+ Choose "Send me everything" from the event types section or select just the subset of events that you'd like to test with.
 Check the "Active" checkbox and then click "Create".
 Click "Go to events" and then click the "Ping" button.
 You should see the following in your webtask log:

 ```
 SendToConsole - Received webhook